top of page

 A 1,000-gallon propane tank costs anywhere from $1,500 to $3,000 to install above ground.
 This price nearly doubles if you wish to install it underground, ranging from $2,500 to $5,000.
 While underground tanks are more expensive, they do have some distinct advantages over above-ground tanks.

-Several factors play into whether or not it is worth owning a 1,000-gallon propane tank.
+Several factors affect whether or not it is worth owning a 1,000-gallon propane tank.
 For instance, many propane suppliers will give you a better price on propane if you own your tank.
-Although you’ll have the upfront cost of the tank and installation, you won’t have monthly or yearly rental payments if you own your own.
+Although you’ll have the upfront cost of the tank and installation, you won’t have monthly or yearly rental payments if you own your own tank.

 Owning your own propane tank doesn't require any contracts.
 Plus, you’ll be able to compare prices on the tanks themselves and shop for the best deal instead of going with whatever tank the propane supplier gives.